velbus/packetprotocol/README.md

 #### Body length
 The low nibble consists out of the body length.

-The maximum body length of a Velbus packet is limited to 8 bytes, the document will go into detail on this subject in the [Body section](#Body-section).
+The maximum body length of a Velbus packet is limited to 8 bytes, the document will go into detail on this subject in the [Body section](#body-section).

 ### Body section
 The body marks the payload of the packet and can consist out of up to 8 bytes, but isn't required to have any data bytes at all.

 ![Body section](https://github.com/velbus/packetprotocol/raw/master/img/body.jpg "Body section")

-Usually in a packet, the first byte is used to indicate the command of the packet, check the [Examples section](#Examples) to get some concrete examples.
+Usually in a packet, the first byte is used to indicate the command of the packet, check the [examples](#examples) to get some concrete usages.

 ### Tail section
 The tail marks the end of the packet and consists out of 2 bytes.
 All of the bytes in the tail are mandatory.